datalorax/site/content/vita/teaching.md

 ### Fall 2018
 [EDUC 610: Multiple Regression in Educational Research](../mr/mr)

+* Introduces PhD students in the College of Education to the foundations of multiple regression.
+Topics covered include multiple regression with continuous and categorical independent variables, regression diagnostics, and interactions.
+Additional topics include inference based on simulation, contrasting inferential analyses with predictive analyses, and visualization of data/regression models

 [EDUC 610: Introduction to Data Science with R](../ds/ds1)

+* The first of a planned three-course sequence during the 2018-2019 school year, this course introduces social science researchers to the *tidyverse* suite of packages and focuses on data wrangling, data visualization, and reproducible research.
+The final project is a collaborative paper housed on GitHub that is rendered in APA format (via the [{papaja}](https://github.com/crsh/papaja) package) and is fully reproducible.

 #### Summer 2018
 [EDUC 611: Survey of Educational Research Methods](../educ611/educ611)

-* This summer I will be teaching this course for the first time.
-I will post the materials for the course here, as I develop them.
-The course is aimed at educational practitioners (teachers and administrators), and introduces students to concepts of research design and research methods.
+* This course was aimed at educational practitioners (teachers and administrators), and introduced students to concepts of research design and research methods.

 #### Fall 2017
 [EDLD 610: Exploring Data with R](../classr/classr) (4 Credits).
 CRN: 17214